 The school has a Supervision Ratio Policy based on the risk assessments for different activities and excursions and dependent on the age, gender and needs of the students.
-Group Leaders and other adults travelling with students U18 will be responsible only for their own students.
-The 1998 DfE publication Health and Safety of Pupils on Educational Visits advises 1:15-20 (11+) The school is expected to exceed these ratios if the safety and welfare of the students requires it.
+Group Leaders and other adults travelling with U18 students will be responsible only for their own students.
+The 1998 DfE publication Health and Safety of Pupils on Educational Visits advises 1:15-20 (12+) The school exceeds the staff ratios if the safety and welfare of the students requires it.